tungol/bplistlib/README.md

 ----------------

-I figured out details of the binary plist format from examining the perl program pluil.pl, version 1.6 which is available under the following
+I figured out details of the binary plist format from examining the perl program pluitl.pl, version 1.6 which is available under the following
 terms:

 Any use is fine with attribution.